 How to Repair Exchange Database?

-If there’s no backup or if it’s corrupt, you can attempt repairing the corrupt database files with the help of Eseutil and Isinteg, built-in tools in MS Exchange Server.
+If there’s no backup or if it’s corrupt, you can try to repair Exchange database with the help of Eseutil and Isinteg utilities, built-in tools in MS Exchange Server.
 Before using these tools, you need to perform some operations, such as

 - Replica creation of the database;

-- Dismounting the EDB from the Exchange Server; and
+- Dismounting the EDB file from the Exchange Server; and

 - Finally, confirmation of disk space.

 Refer to this blog post for complete information Actions before using Eseutil and Isinteg tools